farmOS/farmOS.js/README.md

 Uses cases that don't require the user to login at the beginning of each session must manage their own token state outside of the farmOS.js client (also referred to as "offline access".)
-To make this possible, farmOS.js allows clients to be instantiated with optional `getToken` and `saveToken` methods.
+To make this possible, farmOS.js allows clients to be instantiated with optional `getToken` and `setToken` methods.

 `getToken` allows the farmOS.js client to be instantiated with an existing OAuth2 token.
 This method will be called before the client makes a request to ensure it is using the latest OAuth2 token.
+This method is also exposed as `farm.getToken()`, which can be useful if no optional `getToken` method was provided when the client was instantiated.

-The `saveToken` method is called after an `access_token` expires and is refreshed using the `refresh_token`.
+The `setToken` method is called after an `access_token` expires and is refreshed using the `refresh_token`.
 Because an `access_token` could expire at at anytime during the lifetime of the farmOS.js client, it's important this method saves new OAuth2 tokens to the same state used by the `getToken` method.